 Expand your social circle

-Many communities, including all 10 Vi communities, employ full-time Lifestyle Directors dedicated to surprising always-curious residents with fun new activities to try.
-That means you can enjoy cocktail hour with your friends down the hall before heading to the ballet.
+So you can enjoy cocktail hour with your friends down the hall before heading to a performance of the latest touring Broadway show.
 Or pick up a paintbrush and discover you’re not just an art lover — you’re an artist.

 Healthy aging isn’t just about keeping your body in peak condition.

 Vi’s approach to wellness encompasses mind, body, and spirit and aims to help residents live longer and, perhaps more importantly, even better.

 So in addition to attending chair yoga or water aerobics as you’re able, wellness can also mean developing a meditation practice, attending a lecture by a dynamic local expert or even signing up to volunteer with a nearby nonprofit.